COVID-19 NEWS BULLETIN 15th APRIL 2020

 We agree that with effect from DATE you shall be treated as being on Furlough Leave.

-You shall not carry out any work for the Company, save for any education/training that you
+You shall not carry out any work for the Company, save for any education/training that you agree to undertake;

-During your period of Furlough Leave:
+suspended; and During your period of Furlough Leave:

 REQUIRED REMUNERATION/BENEFITS DURING FURLOUGH LEAVE